-Module One will provide a basic IR Toolkit, covering the fundamental areas of regulation and compliance that affect Investor Relations on a day-to-day basis.
+This course will provide a basic IR Toolkit, covering the fundamental areas of regulation and compliance that affect investor relations on a day-to-day basis.
 The toolkit will look at dealing with price sensitive information, disclosure requirements, transactions and listing obligations and the financial and reporting calendar.